vmonaco/frailtySurv/README.md

 Instead of installing from github, you can clone and build the project from source.
 To create a project in RStudio from this repository, you must have both RStudio and git installed.

 -   In RStudio, go to File -\> New Project -\> Version Control -\> Git
--   Name the project (eg. frailtyr), choose location, and specify the Repository URL as `https://github.com/vmonaco/frailtyr`
+-   Name the project (eg. frailtySurv), choose location, and specify the Repository URL as `https://github.com/vmonaco/frailtySurv`

 More information about [RStudio and git](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN)